tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

     rect(0,i*h, sum,h)
 {% endhighlight %}

 Run the sketch.
 The width of each bar is governed by brightness -- that is, the sum of the `r`, `g`, and `b` values.
-The bars are filled in grey, so as to better indicate the relative brightness of each colour.
+The bars are filled with greys to indicate the relative brightness of each colour.

 <figure>
   <img src="{{ site.url }}/img/pitl05/lists-of-lists-2-dimensional-grey.png" />
 </figure>

-Oddly, the green bar (fourth from the top) is equivalent in brightness/darkness to red (top bar).
+Oddly, the green bar (fourth from the top) is equivalent in brightness/darkness to the red (top) bar.
 To recall, here is a colour swatch of each:

 <figure style="word-spacing:0">
 <div style="background-color:#FF0000; display:inline-block; width:80px; height:2.5em"></div
 ><div style="background-color:#00FF00; display:inline-block; width:80px; height:2.5em"></div>
 </figure>

 This has to do with how the human eye perceives colour.
-We have a greater number of green receptors, so green is more prominent.
+We have a greater number of green receptors, so green light appears more prominent.
 There a ways to [compromise for this]({% post_url 2017-01-26-converting_css_colour_to_greyscale %}), but for now, our averaging formula will suffice.

-Adapt the existing loop:
+Adapt the existing loop, so that each bar indicates the quantities of primary colour that comprise it:

 {% highlight py %}
     ...